morethan987/hugo_main/content/blog/code-collaboration-scheme/index.en.md

 {{< /alert >}}
 ### Code Formatting

-Code formatting is mainly handled using the `matlab-formatter` plugin.
-After activating the plugin, you can format your code in VS Code by pressing `Ctrl+Shift+P` to bring up the command palette, then search for "Format" and select `Use... to format code`, choosing `matlab-formatter` to apply the formatting.
+Code formatting is mainly handled using the official `MATLAB` plugin.
+After you activate the plugin, press `Shift+Alt+F` to format your code.

 ### Git Version Control